* FTSE 100 index slips 0.4 percent, down for the year

 So-called defensive stocks outperform in times of economic uncertainty, and the tobacco sector gained strongly in the first half of 2013, climbing 15 percent.
 But since then it has given up its gains as investors rotate into stocks that do well as the economy expands.

 Consumer staples, a broad sector including tobacco stocks and food retailers, took 11.5 points off the index in total, with J Sainsbury also weighing on the market.
 The grocer fell 2.5 percent after its chief financial officer lowered the company's growth forecast.

 The drop came despite a strong start.
 The company reported that sales at its stores open over a year rose 0.2 percent in the 14 weeks to Jan.
 4, beating forecasts, which ranged from flat to down 1 percent.

 Barclays reiterated an "overweight" rating on the stock following the call, saying that it believed the firm was upfront about challenges because it was prepared for them.

-"We think that the negative share price reaction this morning is somewhat surprising," analysts at Barclays said in a note.
+"We think that it was rather revealing that the CFO commented on the call that the tough 4Q (comparatives) were very visible and that it was reasonable to conclude Sainsbury would have planned ahead ...
+We think that the negative share price reaction this morning is somewhat surprising," analysts at Barclays said in a note.